harrywang/harrywang.github.io/_posts/2022-01-19-tailpages-tutorial-nocode.md

 <img width="1371" src="https://user-images.githubusercontent.com/1081826/150206142-5bc8db16-6ca3-4a84-a7e5-775242587f02.png">

 Rename the forked repo to any name you want.
-Here I rename it to `johndoe`:
+Here I rename it to `johndoe` (if you want a shorter URL for your website, you can rename the repo to `<username>.github.io`):
 <img width="1020" src="https://user-images.githubusercontent.com/1081826/150206457-cb65ff43-214b-4031-86de-2886b51c789a.png">

 Enable the Github Pages: click the Settings option, choose Pages, select main branch and save.
-Now, you can access the new website at `https://<username>.github.io/<your-repo>`
+Now, you can access the new website at `https://<username>.github.io/<your-repo>` (or `https://<username>.github.io` if you renamed your repo as `<username>.github.io`)

 ![0_EcsPmERW8Dj9S5HO](https://user-images.githubusercontent.com/595772/150408998-915d3a62-db2b-4429-aff1-98bfbffc4294.png)